francescoimola/my-site/_notes/basics/top-of-my-mind.md

 ### What I'm reading

+* Swimming in the Dark - Tomasz Jedrowski
-* _The School of Life: An Emotional Education_ - Alain de Botton
+* The School of Life: An Emotional Education - Alain de Botton